xiewu/teleport/rfd/0194-selinux-policy.md

 To ensure the SSH agent SELinux policy is installed and SELinux is configured to enforce it, a `--selinux` flag will be added to the `teleport start` subcommand of Teleport agents.
 If the SELinux policy is not installed or SELinux is not present and in enforcing mode and `--selinux` is passed, the Teleport agent will exit with an error.

+Additionally since the SSH service is the only Teleport agent service that will be initially supported by the policy, if the `--selinux` flag is passed and the Teleport agent does not have the SSH service enabled, or at least one other Teleport service is enabled then the Teleport agent will exit with an error.

 ### Host support